Madfarm/AWS-sandbox/module3/globalInfrastructure.md

 Availability Zone is one or more discrete data centers with redundant power, networking, and connectivity within a region.

 It's reccommended to run your entities across multiple availability zones in case of something like a natural disaster.

+Regions are collections of avaiability zones and availability zones are one or more data centers.